kevinleekwlee/employee-tracker/README.md

 # Employee Tracker

 ## Description
 This repository contains an application a simple Content Management System (CMS) that utilizes Inquirer, Node.js and MySQL.
 The user is able to view and manage the departments, roles, and employees in their company.
+As a fun twist, the seed values are based on characters from the popular sitcom "The Office".

 ## Usage